Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/FAQ.md

 ## ETL

-### What is the co-connect ETL?
+### What is the CaRROT ETL (Tool)?

-Extract, transform and load of your dataset into a Common Data Model (CDM) format that is loaded into bclink.
+Extract, transform and load of your dataset into a Common Data Model (CDM) format that is loaded into bclink via a command line tool.

-Our command line tool has the ability to do the full process:
+The following command (CLI tool) has the ability to do the full process:
 ```
-coconnect etl --help
+carrot etl --help
 ```
 <center>
 [Overview](/docs/CaRROT-CDM/ETL/About/){ .md-button .md-button--primary }